Sam54000/cognition_data_to_brainstorm/README.md

 Input:
   - bst_seeg: the electrodes file imported into the matlab workspace from brainstorm (right clic on the electrode's file and export to matlab)
   - letswave_table the table imported from letswave
-  - PatientName   : the patient code
+  - PatientName   : the patient code must be the same as the subject created in brainstorm before running the code in the format 'AAA_BB'.
   - experimentName: The name of the experiment
   - comment       : The file name displayed in brainstorm